 “We made our way there and spent a significant amount of time with a tawny lion lethargically mating with a white lioness.

-They were joined by a second white lioness and a tawny lioness.
-There was a noticeable shift; the females were not only the majority in number, they also started to control the conversation.
+A second white lioness and a tawny lioness joined them.
+There was a noticeable shift; the females were not only the majority in number, but they also started to control the conversation.
 Civilized hypothesised that the tawny lioness was also in oestrous – how he knew was a mystery to us.
 Yet it seems he was right.
-In fact, the second white lioness simulated mating with the tawny lioness as if trying to show the male, this is how you mate, and she is next.
+In fact, the second white lioness simulated mating with the tawny lioness as if trying to show the male this is how you mate, and she is next.
 The male lion may be the king, but the lionesses rule the empire.”

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: